How a Pipe is made

 It is not possible to buy briar blocks with pre-defined sizes for a specific model: there are only hand cut blocks at the lumber mill, which have minimal size requirements and therefore one is different from the other.
 When they get to the pipe manufacturer, the go through a specific making called turning of the bowl: the pieces are one by one lathed using 2 paired blades which create at the same time the hole of the chamber and the outside bowl shape up to the shank height.

 A second turning creates the shank and the final milling of the chamber bottom part.
-These are called 'machine' making.
+These are called "machine" making.
 Now, it is time for the artisan to act for the following 90 phases of making.
 Among these, the main ones should be mentioned.

 The most important are: manual carving, to give a round shape to the chamber bottom linking it with the shank: useless to say that extremely precision and great sensibility are crucial.
 Then there is the stem choice and the concerning assembling, polishing (external pipe surface smoothing) and perfect fitting between shank and stem.
 All these finishing phases are repeated many times with thinner and thinner sandpaper, as to make the pipe surfaces perfectly smooth.